mozman/ezdxf/docs/source/text_entity.rst

 .. attribute:: Text.dxf.insert

-first alignment point of text (2D/3D Point), relevant for the adjustments LEFT, ALIGN and FIT.
+first alignment point of text (2D/3D Point in :ref:`OCS`), relevant for the adjustments LEFT, ALIGN and FIT.

 .. attribute:: Text.dxf.align_point

-second alignment point of text (2D/3D Point), if the justification is anything other than LEFT, the second alignment point specify also the first alignment point: (or just the second alignment point for ALIGN and FIT)
+second alignment point of text (2D/3D Point in :ref:`OCS`), if the justification is anything other than LEFT, the second alignment point specify also the first alignment point: (or just the second alignment point for ALIGN and FIT)

 .. attribute:: Text.dxf.height